nesi/20230403-pfr-nfandarray/docs/2_blast.md

-# Run multiple BLAST queries in parallel with a single submission script
+# Slurm array: Run multiple BLAST queries in parallel with a single submission script

 **BLAST** finds regions of similarity between biological sequences.
 The program compares nucleotide or protein sequences to sequence databases and calculates the statistical significance